mahoney1/test/rest-auth-oauth2.md

 2. You need to add an identity to the REST client wallet and then set this identity as the default one to use for making API calls.
 Go to the POST system operation under /Wallets - its called the `/Wallets/Import` endpoint

-3. Choose to import the file jdoe.card  - and provide the name of the card as jdoe@trade-network  and click 'Try it Out'
+3. Choose to import the file `jdoe_exp.card`  - and provide the name of the card as jdoe@trade-network  and click 'Try it Out'

 ![Import jdoe Wallet](../assets/img/tutorials/auth/import-jdoe-wallet.png)